Heraldry Symbols & What They Mean

 A chaplet is a wreath without stems or ribbon, made of oak, laurel or other leaves, and carrying flowers, usually roses.
-It is a symbol of fame and is frequently part of a crest.
+In heraldry, it is a symbol of fame and is frequently part of a crest.

 There is also a chaplet that looks like a plain, broad circlet, charged at four regular intervals with stars, roses or other objects.

 A chaplet of oak and acorns is called a civic crown, but more frequently the chaplet is synonymous with wreath or garland, which is commonly made of laurel and roses.

 A chess-rook is also called a castle, and may have been granted to those who had captured or defended castles.